-Event characteristics and performance structure of
+Event characteristics and performance structure of the combined events

 The combined events include all groups of athletic events - running, jumping, throwing and shot putting - and, therefore, are the most all-round, all-encompassing and apparently the most difficult events.
 They place high demands on the development of the athlete's physical and psychological abilities.
 The form of these demands can be grouped as follows:

 It is desirable that the athlete develops correct movement habits from the very beginning (although they may not necessarily involve the learning of individual event techniques) as this may help him/her absorb rational technique later on.
 It is always very difficult and time-consuming to retrain bad movement stereotypes.